 - FaceHeel Turn: He used to be loyal to the Republic, but went over to the Separatists.

-- Propaganda Machine: In addition to communications and intelligence management, the Hyper-Communications Cartel also had the job of running the Separatists' Shadowfeeds, which were sliced HoloNet channels for broadcasting Separatist propaganda.
+- Propaganda Machine: In addition to communications and intelligence management, the Hyper-Communications Cartel also had the job of running the Separatists' Shadowfeed, a sliced HoloNet channel for broadcasting Separatist propaganda.

 Homeworld: Mon Cala